SalomePlatform/adao/doc/en/tui.rst

 **[DocR]** Textual User Interface for ADAO (TUI/API)
 ================================================================================

+.. |eficas_totui| image:: images/eficas_totui.png
+   :align: middle
+   :scale: 50%

 This section presents advanced usage of the ADAO module using its text programming interface (API/TUI).
 This interface gives ability to create a calculation object in a similar way than the case building obtained through the graphical interface (GUI).
+A scripted form of a case built in the GUI can be obtained directly using the TUI export button |eficas_totui| integrated in the interface, but more complicated or integrated cases can be build only using TUI approach.
 When one wants to elaborate "by hand" the TUI calculation case, it is recommended to extensively use all the ADAO module documentation, and to go back if necessary to the graphical interface (GUI), to get all the elements allowing to correctly set the commands.
 The general used notions and terms are defined in :ref:`section_theory`.
 As in the graphical interface, we point out that the TUI approach is intended to create and manage a single calculation case.

 .. _subsection_tui_creating: